Learn more about what makes DataSF tick

 We are a data-driven City.
 Leadership and employees use data to continuously improve City services and operations.
 City staff has the support, skills and capacity to collect, manage, and use data effectively and efficiently.
 Our data is understood, documented and of high quality.
 Our data infrastructure provides data that is usable, timely, and accessible.
 Published data supports broad and unanticipated uses of City Data and supports trust, transparency and accountability.

-Jason Lally is the Open Data Program Manager, working with the City’s Chief Data Officer, Joy Bonaguro, to help operationalize the City’s data strategy.
+Jason Lally is the Data Services Manager, working with the City’s Chief Data Officer, Joy Bonaguro, to help operationalize the City’s data strategy.
 Jason comes to the City by way of a Mayor’s Innovation Fellowship that wrapped up in August 2014.
 Before that, he worked at the intersection of technology and urban planning as Director of the Decision Lab at PlaceMatters in Denver, CO.
 He came to open government and open data through his work in cities and regions across the country on data-informed, community planning processes.
 Recognizing a need for more robust information services and platforms to support strong community engagement, Jason is pleased to contribute to making data more accessible and useful at the City.
 Jason earned his Masters in City and Regional Planning from the University of Pennsylvania.

 Erica Finkle is the ShareSF Program Manager, working to support efficient, effective, consistent, secure and appropriate means for cross-departmental and cross-jurisdictional data sharing; with the aim of maturing the City’s capacity to leverage data so that residents can experience services that are more effective, holistic, and integrated.
 Erica comes to the City’s data team by way of her Masters research project, which focused on internal data sharing in San Francisco and provided the foundations for the ShareSF initiative.
 Erica previously worked as Budget Manager in the Office of the Treasurer and Tax Collector.
 Before joining the City, she worked internationally as an attorney representing foreign governments, corporate entities and financial institutions on complex, multinational financial and corporate matters.
 Erica earned her MPP from the University of Oxford and her JD from Columbia Law School.